oxfordindiasociety/ois-website/contents/election.md

 Dear Members,

-We are happy to receive healthy nominations for the elections of Oxford India Society committee.
-Elections will be contested for the Executive positions only as the nominations for Non-executive committee positions are unopposed.
+We are happy to receive healthy nominations for the elections of Oxford India Society committee. <b>Elections will be contested for the Executive positions only as the nominations for Non-executive committee positions are unopposed.</b>

-You must have received voting link from Ballotbin <b>[Subj - Oxford India Society Elections May 2016 | Mail id - ois.elections@gmail.com]</b>
+You must have received voting link from <b>Ballotbin </b> [<b>Subj</b> - Oxford India Society Elections May 2016 | <b>Mail id</b> - ois.elections@gmail.com]

 In case of any issues, please write a mail to IT Officer – Paritosh Mittal (paritosh.mittal@kellogg.ox.ac.uk ) with a copy to indian.society@studentclubs.ox.ac.uk to seek clarifications.
 Apologies for the inconvenience

 Please read the pitches of the nominees below

 <div align="center"> <h2> President </h2></div>